-As far as building types go, warehouses—also known as distribution or fulfillment centers–are pretty low on the “sexy” list.
-Unapologetically utilitarian, these back-of-house spaces are built for efficiency not curb appeal.
-Often 24-hour operations, they’re big box hives of activity, filled with inventory, workers and heavy equipment like conveyers and forklifts.
-So things get dirty.
+As far as building types go, warehouses, also known as distribution or fulfillment centers, are pretty low on the “sexy” list.
+Unapologetically utilitarian, these back-of-house spaces prioritize efficiency not curb appeal.
+Often 24-hour operations, these big box hives buzz with activity.
+With moving inventory, workers, and heavy equipment, things get dirty.

-While customers rarely them, an orderly, well-maintained warehouse fills a logistics manager’s heart with joy.
+While customers rarely see these spaces, an orderly, well-maintained warehouse fills a logistics manager’s heart with joy.
 Conversely, dirty, unkempt spaces can slow lines, harm workers and effect the bottom line.
 This makes cleaning warehouse floors an integral part of operations.

 Big and Getting Bigger and Dirtier

-Chosen for durability, most warehouses are floored with polished or coated concrete, although some specialized spaces may have epoxy, or anti-static floors.
+Chosen for durability, most warehouses use polished or coated concrete floors, although some specialized spaces may have epoxy, or anti-static floors.
 Either way, they are easy to maintain, as long as proper procedure is followed.
 Richard Bodo, director of training for Karcher North America, cringes when employees don’t follow that protocol, as reported in Modern Materials Handling Magazine.
 “In a warehouse or distribution center 80% of soils…are dry particulate soils,” he says in the article.

 Choose Simple to Use, Time Saving Equipment

 Whether it’s part of regular employees’ duties or delegated to a cleaning staff, floor maintenance machinery should be easy to use.
 Considering the 24-hour aspect of the operation, anything that saves time and steps is an added bonus.
-An autoscrubber might seem like the obvious choice, but you’ll have to remember to purchase either a direct throw or overthrow sweeper machine as well, adding to the cost.
+An autoscrubber might seem like the obvious choice.
+However, remember to purchase either a direct throw or overthrow sweeper machine as well, which adds to the cost.

 Better yet, consider combining the two with a battery-powered AutoVac instead.
 This technology cleans as well and as fast as an autoscrubber and can easily be converted to pick up spills, extract grease and even clean rubber comfort mats.